Brightcove Native Player for iOS Reference

 - Download the Google Cast Plugin for Brightcove Player SDK framework.

-- On the “General” tab of your application target, add BrightcoveGoogleCast.framework from the Google Cast Plugin for Brightcove Player SDK download to the list of Embedded Binaries.
+- On the “General” tab of your application target, add BrightcoveGoogleCast.framework from the Google Cast Plugin for Brightcove Player SDK download to the list of Frameworks, Libraries, Embedded Content.

 - On the “Build Settings” tab of your application target, ensure that the “Framework Search Paths” include the paths to the frameworks.
 This should have been done automatically unless the framework is stored under a different root directory than your project.